maliahavlicek/what2do2day/README.md

  - Allowing event filtering by icons and name pairs, date ranges and age limits
  - Allows users to enter a review for a place only once a week
  - Tracks users that want to attend an event
- - Soft deletes information so events are not compeletely lost
+ - Soft deletes information so events are not completely lost
- - Will have specific workflow and permissions in it's final deployment
+ - Will have specific workflow and permissions in its final deployment

  #### WebSite Goals
- The primary goal of what2do2day is to create a user friendly app that allows customers to quickly find an event they want to attend.
-It's a meeting point between business/organisations and kids/parents to improve the likelihood of kids getting off their devices and interacting with others face to face at a low cost with minimal supervision.
+ The primary goal of what2do2day is to create a user-friendly app that allows customers to quickly find an event they want to attend.
+It's a meeting point between business/organizations and kids/parents to improve the likelihood of kids getting off their devices and interacting with others face to face at a low cost with minimal supervision.

  What2do2day has three main audiences:

   - Kids looking for something to do with others that have similar interests
-  - Businesses looking to build a reproitoire with the community looking to build a follower base within the community
+  - Businesses looking to build a repertoire with the community looking to build a follower base within the community
-  - Parents wanting to loosen the reigns and build trust with their kids by allowing them to attend community events without direct parental invovlment
+  - Parents wanting to loosen the reigns and build trust with their kids by allowing them to attend community events without direct parental involvement

  In order to support the maintenance and development of cool features on the site, what2do2day hopes to produce monetary gains through the following means:

  - Workflow Management Plans for Businesses around:
-   - oversee approval/disapproval of reviews to ensure spamming and bad mouthing in reviews does not occur
+   - oversee approval/disapproval of reviews to ensure spamming and bad-mouthing in reviews does not occur
    - batch event creation to help save time
    - user account management to help with password recovery and assigning or removing roles as employees change
    - sharing of user emails that attend events
- - Affiliate linking - link to at cost services provided by businesses and receive a kickback
+ - Affiliate linking - link to at-cost services provided by businesses and receive a kickback
- - Ads - target on line sales related to equipment based on activities a place or event is associated with
+ - Ads - target online sales related to equipment based on activities a place or event is associated with

 ## Structure

 While it was tempting to start with the UI immediately, I took the time to look into the data I wanted to present on the site.
 My first stop was to look at Google's Maps Places API to determine what fields the Place object should have.
-Knowing the data fields I may want to have and those that were extraneous, helped me devise a Entity Relationship Diagram(ERD).
+Knowing the data fields I may want to have and those that were extraneous, helped me devise an Entity Relationship Diagram(ERD).

 ![final](documentation/images/data_model/Final%20Data%20Diagram-Objects%20For%20App.png)

 Like all projects, the data model morphed a few times.
 [See progression of data models.](documentation/data_model.md)

 ### Database Choice
 As a course requirement, this project was based on a NoSQL database structure.
 While the project's data is better suited for a relational database such as SQL, MongoDB was used.

 ### Data Models
 Data stored in what2do2day's MongoDB consist of these types: